goblint/bench/setjmp/README.md

 Such a run takes about 50min and 35GB of RAM.

-Among other warnings about issues such as possible null-pointer dereferences, six warnings related to the usage of setjmp/longjmp are produced.
+Among other warnings about internal issues of the analyzer related to precision loss, six warnings related to the usage of setjmp/longjmp are produced.
+(There are further warnings about variables having indeterminate value after longjmp.
+Those are only hints for developers, upon any access to such a variable an actual warning is produced).

 - The warnings that we believe to be indicative of a real bug are the two warnings `[Warning][Unknown] accessing poisonous variable row_buf`.
 - The three warnings about longjmps leading to potentially invalid targets start with `[Warning][Unknown] Longjmp to potentially invalid target [...]`.